BioHPC/BCB5200S20/docs/syllabus.md

       - Discussion
       - References
       - Contribution

-- **Lab and Homework Assignments** (40%)
-  - There will be labs and assignments in a variety of format such as (but not exclusively) in-class labs and take-home assignments.
-  - I usually give you a week time frame to submit the homework.
-Check the due in the online system.

-- **Literature Review and Presentation** (15%)
+- **Literature Review and Presentation** (20%)
   - Submit literature review report (one paragraph or less than 1 page) for each reference paper with your critiques.
+(13%)
-  - Present assigned reference paper and Q&A.
+  - Present assigned reference paper and Q&A. (7%)

 - **Attendance and Class Activities** (5%)
   - Course attendance is not mandatory, but please try to attend all lectures.
 If you could not attend the lecture, please inform me in advance.
 I will check the attendance in multiple random days to give scores.
 Your class activities will be also evaluated.